PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-13 17:40:05
+Last updated: 2024-04-13 17:40:41
-Random Quote: Out there, I don't stand a chance.
-I do in here. - Jang Deok-su
+Random Quote: My name is ASAC Schrader, and you can go f*ck yourself. - Hank Schrader